-Spanish is spoken over 20 nations around the world; nonetheless Mexican Spanish is quite different to the Spanish spoken in the Iberian Peninsula.
+Spanish is spoken in over 20 nations around the world; nonetheless Mexican Spanish is quite different from the Spanish spoken in the Iberian Peninsula.

 There are some easy ones — huevo, or huevos, means balls — obviously not a literal translation but something you’ve likely heard if you’ve spent time in Mexico especially in big cities (in Spain, as well).
 Mexican slang terms can generally be used across the country — pedo is fart in both Mexico City and Oaxaca.

 A perfect example is the ‘Tú vs. Usted’ dilemma.

 Mexicans have a peculiar fashion when it comes to the pronoun ‘you’ (second-person singular) as there are two practices utilized in Mexican society: an informal and a formal approach.

 The informal manner –tú is used for family, friends, and other close relations; whereas the formal –usted is used as a show of respect, status or seniority to address older people, providers of public services, individuals higher in rank or strangers at the grocery line.

 If you are traveling to Mexico is important to know when to apply each one when it comes to how to learn Spanish.

 Mexican slang is formed by a group of phrases and specific words restricted to a particular context, place, or group of people.

 These words, catchy phrases, old sayings, flirty expressions, and other figures of speech are usually regarded as an informal way of communication but they show through their letters the shades and characters of the people that make use of them.